-We like the Chase Freedom Unlimited® as a potential alternative since it offers 3% cash back on all purchases in your first year up to $20,000 spent, followed by an unlimited 1.5% cash back on all other purchases.
+We like the Chase Freedom Unlimited® as a potential alternative since it offers a $150 bonus after you spend $500 on purchases in your first 3 months from account opening and an unlimited 1.5% cash back on all purchases.
 When it comes to redeeming your points, you have the option to cash them in for statement credits, travel, gift cards, and more — all for one cent per point in value.

-Another option to consider is the Capital One® Savor® Cash Rewards Credit Card, which gives you 4% back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
-This card does have a $95 annual fee after the first year, but you will receive a $300 cash bonus after you use your card for $3,000 in purchases within the first three months.
+Another option to consider is the Capital One® Savor® Cash Rewards Credit Card, which gives you unlimited 4% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
+Plus, earn 8% cash back on tickets at Vivid Seats through May 2020.
+This card does have a $95 annual fee after the first year, but you will receive a $300 one-time cash bonus after you use your card for $3,000 in purchases within the first three months from account opening.

 The reason to pick another rewards card is a simple one.
 Cash-back and rewards credit cards typically let you redeem your points for statement credits and other redemption options — instead of just Best Buy purchases.
 With more flexibility when it comes to redeeming your points, you can use them for how you want — and not just for more stuff from Best Buy.

 The Bottom Line